seriousme/openapi-schema-validator/README.md

 The [JSONschemas](/schemas/) are copied from the [OpenAPI specification JSONschemas](https://github.com/OAI/OpenAPI-Specification/tree/gh-pages) which might differ from the [OpenAPI specification HTML pages](https://spec.openapis.org/oas/latest.html)!
-If you find a bug in a schema (e.g. because it behaves differently than specified in the HTML) then please an issue at https://github.com/OAI/OpenAPI-Specification.
+If you find a bug in a schema (e.g. because it behaves differently than specified in the HTML) then please raise an issue at https://github.com/OAI/OpenAPI-Specification.
 Shortly after the specification writers update their schema,the automation will pick it up and include the updated version in this module.

 <a name="license"></a>